-The Company issued an unsecured promissory note to a stockholder and officer of the Company in the amount of \$10,000.
+During 2007, the Company issued an unsecured promissory note to a stockholder and officer of the Company in the amount of \$10,000.
 The note was non-interest bearing and was repaid from the proceeds of the sale of common stock.